-To solve this issue, Fiddler monitoring provides a way for events to be weighted based on class distribution.
-For such models, when computing the histograms, events belonging to minority class would be up-weighted whereas those belonging to majority class would be down-weighted.
+To solve this issue, Fiddler monitoring provides a way for events to be weighted based on the class distribution.
+For such models, when computing the histograms, events belonging to the minority class would be up-weighted whereas those belonging to the majority class would be down-weighted.

 Fiddler has implemented two solutions for class imbalance use cases.

 The user computes the class distribution on baseline data and then provides the class weights via the Model-Info object.

 Class weights can either be manually entered by the user or computed from their dataset

 Please refer to the API docs on how to specify global class-weights

 To tease out drift in a class-imbalanced fraud-usecase checkout out the class-imbalanced-fraud-notebook

 User provides event level weights as a metadata column in baseline data and provides them while publishing events